Arena Blog

 1. Diversify your supply chain.

-Compiling safety stocks of critical parts and materials helps you avoid production delays and maintain cost efficiency during pricing spikes.
+Adjust your safety stocks of critical parts and materials to hedge the risk of production delays and pricing spikes.

 4. Shift production locations closer to home.